SkymouseStudios/skymse-jekyll/_episodes/2020-05-15-josh-desha.md

 ---
 layout: episode
-title: "What it means to give value — Joshua Desha"
+title: What it means to give value — Joshua Desha
-subtitle: "Sales and Relationships"
+subtitle: Sales and Relationships
-description: "With so many sales gurus trying to tell you how to sell (hint: they're usually super wrong) it's nice to hear a refreshing take on the REAL way to bring value as a salesperson and build relationships."
+description: 'With so many sales gurus trying to tell you how to sell (hint: they''re usually super wrong) it''s nice to hear a refreshing take on the REAL way to bring value as a salesperson and build relationships.'
 permalink: "/humans-of-linkedin/What-it-means-to-give-value-joshua-desha/"
 img: "/uploads/holi-banner-007-joshua-desha.png"
 date: 2020-05-08